luissian/iSkyLIMS_documentation/massiveSequencing/statisticsGuide.md

 ![](../images/wetlab_user_guide/wetlab_statistics_investigator_sample_table.png)

+*   Samples.
+Number of the samples in the project.
 *   Project Name.
+*   Run Name.
 *   Date.
 It is the date from where the project starts in the sequencer as part of a run.
-*    Library Kit.
-It is the library kit defined in the sample sheet.
-It is important to mention that this time we are talking about the sample sheet used to load in the sequencer.
-*   Samples.
-Number of the samples in the project.
 *   Cluster PF
 *   Yield Mb
 *    % Q >30
+*   Mean

 The meaning of these values were described on [Search by Run](searchGuide.md)